 The SUP technique basics

-We stand with our feet hip-width apart and parallel on the board at the height of the strap or the grip.
-The knees are slightly bent.
+We stand on the board with our feet hip-width apart and parallel at the height of the carrying strap or the recessed grip.
+Your knees are slightly bent.
 This way you can easily compensate for small waves.
-Try to loosen up.
+Try to relax.
 The feeling of standing on raw eggs will pass after about 10 minutes.

-The push arm (upper arm on the handle, opposite paddle side) is leading the whole paddling movement and ideally stands vertically above the paddle blade.
+The push arm (upper arm on the handle, opposite side of the paddle) guides the entire paddling movement and is ideally positioned vertically above the paddle blade.

-The pull arm (paddle side) grips the spar about shoulder width below the handle.
-It is the fulcrum of the paddling motion and remains almost extended throughout.
+The pull arm (paddle side) grips the handlebar approximately shoulder width below the handle.
+It is the pivotal point of the paddling movement and remains almost extended throughout.